PostHog/posthog.com/contents/tutorials/how-to-capture-events-the-easy-way.md

 When it comes to capturing events, autocapture is a great place to start.
 However, sooner or later, every team will want to capture events specific to their product and needs.
 Internally at PostHog, for example, we track _hundreds_ of such events, ranging from specific button presses to instance updates.

 There are two main ways to create new events, including creating them from any of [our libraries](/docs/integrate/libraries) or using [the data management suite](/manual/data-management) in your PostHog instance.
 However, the easiest way for many people is to use [the toolbar](/manual/toolbar).
+Using the toolbar enables you to create new [_actions_](/manual/actions), which consist of one or more events labelled in a specific way for use in PostHog.

 ### Prerequisites
 To follow this tutorial you’ll need…